Skip to content

 Follow these steps to pinpoint the root cause of P0340:

-2. Inspect the CMP sensor connector for corrosion, oil contamination, or bent pins
+2. Inspect the CMP sensor connector and tip for oil contamination, corrosion, bent pins, or a loose lock tab

-5. Inspect the sensor mounting for looseness and the reluctor wheel/tone ring for damage or debris
+6. Inspect the sensor mounting and the reluctor (tone) ring on the camshaft for looseness, damage, or debris that would distort the signal

-6. If sensor and wiring test good, check for timing chain stretch as the root cause
+7. If the sensor, wiring, and reluctor ring all test good, check timing chain stretch and cam timing as the root cause

 How much does P0340 cost to fix?